nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 error prone due to manual interventions in the process: the data coming out of the production system wasn't always correct.

 We worked around this with QR Codes.
-Every palette produced got a sticker containing human readable information about that palette, and a QR code encoding the same information.
-That information included a serial number to track the individual palette, but also lots of information about the product containe by the palette: what it was, how much there was, date and time of production, etc.  The system for producing stock was separate from the ERP system, but when a new palette was scanned, the QR code contained enough information to import it into the ERP system.
+Every pallet produced got a sticker containing human readable information about that pallet, and a QR code encoding the same information.
+That information included a serial number to track the individual pallet, but also lots of information about the product on the pallet: what it was, how much there was, date and time of production, etc.  The system for producing stock was separate from the ERP system, but when a new pallet was scanned, the QR code contained enough information to import it into the ERP system.
 So in effect, we were doing EDI but over barcodes rather than wires.